jae1911/sitecontent/content/wiki/stories/synths.md

 The skirmish resulted in the complete destruction of said 30 ships, three Synth vessels destroyed and one badly damaged.
 It is after detecting large amounts of communications (indicating the presence of a large invasion fleet) at the edge B-45E of Imperium territory that the decision to broadcast a full-on war signal was taken.
 To *defuse* the invasion threat, the Imperium originally sent three honor-class ships (see entry on ship classes for more) to meet and *deal* with the amassed forces.
 All said ships were equipped with experimental "void warheads" that proved more than effective, disabling hundreds of hostile ships in matters of minutes.
 The fate of the aggressor was sealed when the Synths successfully decrypted a transmission containing coordinates of a war HQ of the alliance.
-Said HQ was wiped from orbit and the planet hosting it reduced to ashes.
+Said HQ was wiped from orbit and the planet (a cloning facility) hosting it reduced to ashes.
 This was saw countless casualties and systems destroyed for the Imperium.
 Here are some of the affected Synth systems as well as rough population at the time of the attack:

  - [550987]; pop.
 150mil